noteflight/devstack-containers/README.md

 # devstack-containers
 Dockerfiles for various dev, test, and build operations

+## Overview

+FIXME - explain overall concept, and why
+Create a single containerized environment that's the basis for developing locally, creating builds, testing builds, and running builds in production.
+For developers, it simplify the process of initial setup, and also day-to-day development tasks.

 ## Installing on a new Linux machine (either VM or actual machine)

 ### Set up credentials